Kalam Centre talks about data localisation, algorithmic accountability before JPC on Data Protection Bill

 Dr A.P.J.
 Abdul Kalam Centre once again argued in favour of data localisation for purposes of law enforcement and financial purposes, MediaNama has learnt.
 The founder CEO of the Kalam Centre, Srijan Pal Singh, spent a significant amount of the three-hour meeting talking about artificial intelligence (AI) as he deposed before the committee for the second time.
-The next meeting will be held on August 26.
+The next meeting will be held on August 26 and industry body NASSCOM is expected to depose then.

 It is understood that the Kalam Centre talked about how localised data would propel economic growth in the country.
 We have also learnt that much of the Centre’s deposition was technical and went beyond the ambit of the Personal Data Protection Bill as it discussed other issues of the digital economy well beyond privacy.but

-Note: ***Update (August 21, 2020 5:37 pm): Updated with details about NASSCOM’s deposition.
-Originally published on August 21, 2020 at 1:35 pm.